Defense Community Infrastructure Program (DCIP) - FY 2025

 Responding to federal agency requests for compliance with environmental planning may also be used as a source of matching funds.

+Use of other federal funding as match must demonstrate allowability from the other federal agency.
 If an applicant intends to use both funds from the funding agency and funds from another federal agency for the same project, then the funds from the funding agency may not be used to satisfy a funding contribution required by the other federal agency.

 Proposals relying on contributions sourced from other federal funds that have not been awarded through a counter-signed financial award at the time of proposal submission will not be considered.